Azure/azure-sdk-for-python/CONTRIBUTING.md

 A given `tox.ini` works on the concept of `test environments`.
 A given test environment is a combination of:

-1. An identifier
+1. An identifier (or identifiers)
 2. A targeted Python version
-    a. `tox` will default to base python executing the `tox` command if no Python environment is specified
+    1. `tox` will default to base python executing the `tox` command if no Python environment is specified
 3. (optionally) an OS platform

 Internally `tox` leverages `virtualenv` to create each test environment's virtual environment.